jbhovell/bookstore/README.md

 # bookstore

-I used Node.js, Express, Swagger and SQLite to build this project.
+The project was built with Node.js, Express, Pug, Swagger and SQLite.